convisoappsec/conviso-docs/docs/general/resources.md

 ## Introduction

-Manage credentials and attached files in Conviso Platform.
-This feature allows you to register access to the security test environment and if there is documentation such as; topology or architectural design of the environment, we recommend that you use this feature of Conviso Platform.

-This ensures control over who should have access to this information, as it is critical information.
+Manage credentials and attached files in the Conviso Platform.
+This feature enables you to register access to the security test environment, and if there is documentation, such as topology or architectural design of the environment, we recommend using this feature of the Conviso Platform.
+This ensures control over who should have access to this critical information.

 ## Credentials

-To register a credential, on the main left menu click on **Resources** and then on **Credentials**:
+To register a credential, on the main left menu, click on **Resources** and then on Credentials:

 <div style={{textAlign: 'center'}}>